-- (i) Install, continuously operate, and maintain an automatic alarm and an automatic shut-off system or, at the discretion of the Director, down-hole shut-off systems, or other mechanical devices that provide equivalent protection; and - (ii) Successfully demonstrate the alarm system and shut-off system operates according to manufacturer's specifications prior to the Director authorizing injection, and at a minimum of once every twelfth month after the last approved demonstration. - (iii) Establish well-specific thresholds for activating the shut-off system and submit a revised Attachment A to the Director prior to the Director authorizing injection.
+- (i) Install, continuously operate, and maintain an automatic alarm and an automatic shut-off system or, at the discretion of the Director, down-hole shut-off systems, or other mechanical devices that provide equivalent protection; and - (ii) Successfully demonstrate the functionality of the alarm system and shut-off system prior to the Director authorizing injection, and at a minimum of once every twelfth month after the last approved demonstration and include the results as per reporting requirements in Section N(2).

 (b) Testing under this Section must involve subjecting the system to simulated failure conditions and must be witnessed by the Director or his or her representative unless the Director authorizes an unwitnessed test in advance.
-The permittee must provide notice in an electronic format 30 days prior to running the test and must provide the Director or their representative the opportunity to attend.
+The permittee must provide notice in an electronic format thirty (30) days prior to running the test and must provide the Director or their representative the opportunity to attend.
 The test must be documented using either a mechanical or digital device which records the value of the parameter of interest, or by a service company job record.
-A final report including any additional interpretation necessary for evaluation of the testing must be submitted in an electronic format within the time period specified in Section O(4) of this permit.
+A final report including any additional interpretation necessary for evaluation of the testing must be submitted in an electronic format within the time period specified in Section N(4) of this permit.

-8. Precautions to Prevent Well Blowouts - At all times, the permittee shall maintain on the well a pressure which will prevent the return of the injection fluid to the surface.
-The well bore must be filled with a high specific gravity fluid during workovers to maintain a positive (downward) gradient or a plug shall be installed which can resist the pressure differential.
+7. Precautions to Prevent Well Blowouts - At all times, the permittee shall maintain on the well a pressure which will prevent the return of the injection fluid to the surface.
+The well bore must be filled with a high specific gravity fluid during workovers to maintain a positive (downward) gradient and/or a plug shall be installed which can resist the pressure differential.
 A blowout preventer must be installed and kept in proper operational condition whenever the wellhead is removed to work on the well.
 The permittee shall follow procedures such as those below to assure that a backflow or blowout does not occur: